awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 + Throughput limits of the volume
 + Throughput limits of the instance

 As for all Amazon EBS volumes, we recommend that you select an appropriate EBS\-optimized EC2 instance in order to avoid network bottlenecks\.
-For more information, see [Amazon EBS–Optimized Instances](ebs-optimized.md)\.
+For more information, see [Amazon EBS–optimized instances](ebs-optimized.md)\.

 ## Monitoring the Burst Bucket Balance for `gp2`, `st1`, and `sc1` Volumes<a name="monitoring_burstbucket"></a>